 E-mail : firstname.lastname@example.org

-I look at Divorce therapy as three different stages.
-I work with people who have decided to get a divorce and are overwhelmed and flooded by all of the changes, decisions and feelings that accompany divorce.
-This is the Initial Phase of the process, and having a therapist to work through all of what is happening with your family, your soon to be ex, your lawyers, and your extended social network is an important resource.
+The initial phase of divorce therapy usually involves working with people who have decided to get a divorce and are flooded by all of the changes, decisions and feelings that accompany divorce.
+Having a therapist to work through all of what is happening with your family, your soon to be ex, your lawyers, and your extended social network is an important resource.
 There is a lot to handle emotionally, logistically and in processing the feeling of shock, loss or disappointment you may be feeling.

 You’re Not Going Crazy, You’re Going Through a Divorce